 A couple of weeks ago, I had four MRIs: brain stem, C-spine, T-spine, and L-spine.
 I'll spare the details about the cost and pain they caused me.
 The great news is that there's no new visual evidence of activity related to MS!
 (Yes, that's great news; however, even better news would have been a decrease in lesion size or quantity; read on.)

-I've had MRIs at annual intervals since I recovered from the chemotherapy given as part of the HSCT procedure; I estimated this timeframe to be about six months post-transplant.
+I've had MRIs at annual intervals since I recovered from the chemotherapy given as part of the HSCT procedure, beginning about six months post-transplant.
 This was my third annual set; however, this was my first set that went all the way from head-to-tail.
 The tests were done without contrast (no gadolinium).

 It's pretty hard to argue with this type of conclusive evidence.
-Although MRIs don't paint a comprehensive picture of MS and its progression, they are generally considered to be the single type of empirical evidence by which neurologists rely.
-Yes, it's one could indeed experience MS-related problems that do not appear on an MRI, but for the sake of empirically evidenced disease activity and progression, this is the best single test we have.
+Although MRIs don't paint a comprehensive picture of MS and its progression, they are generally considered to be the gold-standard of empirical evidence.
+Yes, it's true that one could indeed experience MS-related problems that do not appear on an MRI, but for the sake of empirically evidenced disease activity and progression, this is the best single test we have.
 And in my case, there's been no other perceptual degradation.

 It will be interesting for me to follow the current batch of Ocrevus users to see how far they heal compared to me.
 The current availability of Ocrevus will, of course, change the decision-making process for new patients considering HSCT.
 They will have one more arrow in their quiver to exhaust before they consider such a drastic measure.
 There's a new study comparing HSCT to DMTs.
 Here's one from a year ago that favors HSCT for RRMS.